8 min read

 Best for: support teams that prefer a lighter helpdesk and a clean agent experience.

-Help Scout’s AI Agents sit inside a simpler support workflow, which makes them attractive for teams that do not want the weight of a large contact center stack.
-It is a better fit for structured help content, lower operational complexity, and teams that value readability over deep enterprise orchestration.
+Help Scout’s AI Agents sit inside a simpler support workflow.
+That makes them attractive for teams that do not want the weight of a large contact center stack.
+It fits best for structured help content, lower operational complexity, and teams that value readability over deep enterprise orchestration.

 6. Freshworks Freddy AI Agent